borenstein-lab/MUSiCC/README.rst

 If you use the MUSiCC software, please cite the following paper:

-MUSiCC: Towards an accurate estimation of average genomic copy-numbers in the human microbiome.
+MUSiCC: A marker genes based framework for metagenomic normalization and accurate profiling of gene abundances in the microbiome.
 **Ohad Manor and Elhanan Borenstein.** *Submitted*